onoy42/go-abey/README.md

 ### Running on the AbeyChain singlenode(private) network

-To start a gabey instance for single node,  run it with these flags:
+To start a g
+instance for single node,  run it with these flags:

 ```
 $ gabey --singlenode  console